AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49970-incorrect-handling-of-graphql-errors.md

 ---
 # ACSD-49970: Incorrect handling of GraphQL errors

-The ACSD-49970 patch fixes the issue where there is an incorrect handling of GraphQL errors, when *{!UICONTROL New Relic Reporting]* is turned on.
+The ACSD-49970 patch fixes the issue where there is an incorrect handling of GraphQL errors, when *[!UICONTROL New Relic Reporting]* is turned on.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
 The patch ID is ACSD-49970.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions